wangleihitcs/MedicalReportGeneration/README.md

 - Hier-RNN is a base model for image description generation, because we have not bounding boxes, so we use visual features from CNN directly to decode the sentence word by word.
-- MRNA is a base model from the MICCAI 2018 paper<sup>[6]</sup>, we use visual features from CNN to generate first sentence, then we concat visual features and semantic features last sentence encoded from 1d-conv layers to generate second-final sentence word by word.
+- MRNA is a base model from the MICCAI 2018 paper<sup>[6]</sup>, we use visual features from CNN to generate first sentence, then we concat visual features and semantic features(last sentence encoded from 1d-conv layers) to generate second-final sentence word by word.
+- Ours are is based on MRNA, but we improve it.

 e.g. I have only release code for hier rnn and MRNA because others are easy.